rawathimanshu05/FleetLink/README.md

 - 🚚 Search and view available vehicles
 - 📦 Book a vehicle based on capacity, source, destination, and time
 - 🔄 RESTful APIs for booking and vehicle management
-- ⚡ Simple, clean frontend
+- ⚡ Simple and clean frontend

 ---